 - Severe stomach pain

 - Pus in stool

 - Signs of dehydration ( thirst, dry skin, fatigue, dizziness, less frequent urination, and dark-colored urine)

 - Sudden weight loss

 - Leaking of fluid from the vagina

 1. Can diarrhea during pregnancy cause miscarriage?

 Diarrhea does not always indicate an impending miscarriage.
 However, diarrhea may occur due to food poisoning caused by salmonella, toxoplasmosis, or listeriosis.
 These pathogens are associated with an increased risk of miscarriage.
-If you suspect food poisoning to be a cause of miscarriage, contact your healthcare provider as soon as possible (9).
+If you suspect food poisoning to be a cause of miscarriage or stillbirth, contact your healthcare provider as soon as possible (9).

 2. Is diarrhea a bad sign in early pregnancy?

 Diarrhea in the third trimester is most common.
 However, some women experience diarrhea in the first trimester as the body takes some time to adjust to the hormonal changes.
 It is not necessary to consider diarrhea as a bad sign in early pregnancy, but you must inform your doctor about it.